 Couch Potato investors try to capture the returns of entire asset classes rather selecting individual securities.
 And we do that with passively managed funds designed to track indexes that represent each of those asset classes.
 But which index, exactly?

 Since Vanguard announced last fall that it would be ending its relationship with the index provider MSCI, the question is worth considering.
-Vanguard’s Canadian equity ETF, for example, was originally benchmarked to the MSCI Canada Index but now tracks the FTSE Canada Index.
+Vanguard’s Canadian large-cap equity ETF, for example, was originally benchmarked to the MSCI Canada Index but now tracks the FTSE Canada Index.
 Can investors expect the fund to behave differently now?

 The short answer is yes, but the full story is more subtle: if the past decade is any guide, the performance of the two indexes will vary from year to year.
 But the differences are likely to be the result of random noise, and neither of these benchmarks can be said to have any meaningful advantage over the other.